EndPointCorp/end-point-blog/2013/05/17/adventures-with-using-ruby-20-and.html.md

 Last thing I wanted to do, was to try if I could upgrade Rails even further and have a working Rails4 setup.
 This was impossible unfortunately since RailsAdmin isn’t yet compatible with it [as stated here](https://github.com/sferik/rails_admin/issues/1443).

 I conclude that latest Ruby is quite usable right now.
-If you don't mind the quirks with the readline - you're pretty safe to upgrade.
-This assumes though that your app doesn't use any incompatible elements.
+If you don’t mind the quirks with the readline—you’re pretty safe to upgrade.
+This assumes though that your app doesn’t use any incompatible elements.

 The main Ruby site describes them like so: